johnofleek/PiloT/networkManagerDocs/Quickstart.md

 your wwan0 settings such as APN / username / password etc - maybe some variant of these [examples](./simUse_info.md)
 1. If everything is installed and configured correctly network manager should connect the modem using the Mobile broadband profile you created is clicked
-1. To power down the Pilot run the following script
+1. To power down the PiloT run the following script
    ```
    ./pilotOff.sh
    ```